brtgio/frq_divider_ROM_controled/README.md

 <p align="center">
   <img src="ROM_simulation.PNG" alt="ROM simulation" width="3000">
 </p>

+As you can see the ROM will give the value selected while reset_n signal is not activated.
 ## Clock divider
 clk_divider, serves to divide an input clock signal (clock_in) by a specified divisor (divisor_input).
 Upon initialization or when a reset signal (reset_n) is activated, the internal counter (counter) and output clock (clock_out) are reset to zero.
 Subsequently, on each rising edge of clock_in, the counter increments until it reaches the divisor value minus one.
 If the divisor input changes, the divisor is updated, and the counter is reset.